Got a betta fish with fin rot?

 Not many studies have been made to prove that tea tree oil detrimentally affects breathing, but hobbyists keep losing fish.

 If you’re worried about dosing these medications, try other treatment methods first.
-While these treatments might be more time-consuming and less effective in emergency cases, they’re the safest and most proven ways for treating fin rot.
+While these treatments might be more time-consuming and less effective in emergency cases, they’re the safest and most proven ways to treat fin rot.

 If you’re left with no other options, and it’s truly a life or death situation, then Melafix or Bettafix could be a final resort.
 Just make sure that you follow the instructions carefully to avoid any chance of overdose.